bruvellu/cephalic-furrow/3-text/furrow.md

 To explore the role of the cephalic furrow as a mechanical buffer during gastrulation, we programmed the cephalic furrow in our *in silico* model and analysed how it influences the formation of ectopic folds and interacts with mitotic domains and germ band extension.
 We did that by establishing an intrinsic negative curvature ($K_{CF}$) to a narrow region of the particle--spring blastoderm that matches the span of the initiator cells *in vivo* ({@fig:model}a, {@fig:proportions}).
 Using the bending rigidity established in previous simulations ($8.0\times10^{−5}$), we ran a parameter sweep for different values of $K_{CF}$ and established a value of $0.3$ as a baseline where the invagination forms in a robust manner with minimal variability as the cephalic furrow *in vivo* ({@fig:cf-sweep}).
-The depth of the cephalic furrow at the maximum bending energy is a function of $K_{CF}$ and of the germ band position ({@fig:cf-sweep}, {@fig:model}).
+The depth of the cephalic furrow at the maximum bending energy is a function of $K_{CF}$ and of the germ band position ({@fig:cf-sweep}, {@fig:model}i).
 Together with our *in vivo* data suggesting that the germ band is compressing the head--trunk tissues, these simulations raised the hypothesis that the germ band could be influencing the cephalic furrow further in.
 To test whether the germ band extension influences the formation and depth of the cephalic furrow *in vivo*, we blocked the germ band extension by cauterization in wild type embryos.
 Cephalic furrow forms normally in cauterized embryos ({@fig:experiments}e,f).
 But we observe a small difference in the maximum depth of the cephalic furrow in cauterized embryos, which are about 15% shallower than in non-cauterized embryos, although this difference is barely significant ({@fig:experiments}h).
 In fact, by laser ablating cell membranes at different distances from initiator cells in early wildtype embryos, we found that the recoil velocity increases as the furrow forms and decreases with the distance to initiator cells ({@fig:experiments}i).
 This suggests that the cephalic furrow is actively pulling the surrounding tissues, generating tension in the tissues surrounding at least about 40 µm anterior and posterior to the initiator cells ({@fig:experiments}i).
 These experiments rule out the global germ band push as the main driver of cephalic furrow invagination, even though it may be exerting mild pressure and small push on late stages when the invagination is already inside, and corroborate the notion that the cephalic furrow forms autonomously by independent active mechanisms deployed before the other gastrulation movements.

 <!--These experiments suggest that in normal development the active pull generated by the cephalic furrow is the main driver of the invagination, and the germ band extension only accounts for a mild influence in the depth of the invagination.-->